 There’s nothing like experiencing the “Munster roar” in Thomond Park and seeing the unique synergy between the Munster rugby team and the fans at a live game.
 Go one better with a behind the scenes Thomond Park tour and access places normally reserved for players and coaches.
-You can also relive Munster’s finest moments in the interactive Thomond Park Museum, from beating the All-Blacks in 1978 to the “miracle match” in the 2003 Heineken Cup.
+Relive Munster’s finest moments in the interactive Thomond Park Museum, from beating the All-Blacks in 1978 to the “miracle match” in the 2003 Heineken Cup.

-Founded in 1168 on the site of a palace donated by the King of Munster, Donal Mor O’Brien, St. Mary’s Cathedral is part of the fabric of Limerick life.
+Founded in 1168 on the site of a palace donated by the King of Munster, Donal Mor O’Brien, St Mary’s Cathedral has survived countless invasions, battles and wars and to this day, remains a part of the fabric of Limerick life.
 Tradition says that the West Door was once part of that ancient palace and this gorgeous building is full of stunning architectural features.
-Free lunchtime and evening performances are enhanced by the unique charms of the extraordinary venue.
+Explore the cathedral's six beautiful chapels and the art that spans back nine centuries.
+Enjoy free lunchtime and evening performances, which are only are enhanced by the unique charms of the extraordinary venue.

-Craft beer fans love Treaty City Brewery on Nicholas Street where you can learn about Limerick’s rich brewing tradition and sample their range of themed beers.
-This microbrewery is where new beers are developed using local ingredients.
-It’s a real taste of Limerick, from the beer right down to the local artefacts in the previously derelict buildings that now house the artisan brewery.
+Calling all craft beer enthusiasts, don't forget to visit Treaty City Brewery on Nicholas Street where you can learn about Limerick’s rich brewing tradition and sample their range of themed beers.
+See how their brewers use locally sourced ingredients to develop new and unique beers and flavours.
+Get a real taste of Limerick, from the beer right down to the local artefacts from the once derelict buildings that now house the artisan brewery.

-Ireland’s oldest weekly market, The Milk Market is an enduring Limerick institution where you can pick up the best artisan food or fresh family essentials, each weekend.
-You’ll see traditional fare like crubeens alongside fresh seafood and homemade sauces as you soak up the buzz and chatter you’d expect from a working market.
+Ireland’s oldest weekly market, The Milk Market is an enduring Limerick institution where you can pick up the best artisan food or fresh family essentials each weekend.
+Browse traditional fare like crubeens alongside fresh seafood and homemade sauces as you soak up the buzz and chatter.

-The Friday Flea throws up some unexpected surprises and vintage finds, while the Saturday Food Market is a foodie’s dream.
-Sunday’s Variety Market has everything from antiques to food and locally produced arts and crafts.
+The Friday market throws up some unexpected surprises and vintage finds, while the Saturday market is a foodie’s dream.
+Sunday’s market changes every week, and has everything from antiques to food and locally produced arts and crafts.

-A visit to Foynes Flying Boat & Maritime Museum, just a short spin from the city, transports you back to the thirties and forties, when Foynes was a vital hub in the development of transatlantic passenger flight.
-The exhibitions, memorabilia and a life size replica of a Boeing 314 Flying Boat give you a real sense of those heady days.
+Take a short spin from the city to visit Foynes Flying Boat & Maritime Museum, where you'll be transported back to the thirties and forties.
+After playing a vital role in developing transatlantic passenger flight, Foynes' original terminal building now hosts exhibitions, memorabilia and a life-size replica of a Boeing 314 Flying Boat that give you a real sense of those heady days.

-It’s also where the first Irish coffee was served, a moment you can relive with an impressive 3D holographic show.
+Relive the exact moment the first Irish coffee was ever served with an impressive 3D holographic show.
 No trip to Foynes would be complete without stopping at the Foynes Island Viewpoint, so make sure you have enough time to take it all in.

-The stunning views and walks around Lough Gur are impressive enough but you’ll also find ancient burial mounds, megalithic tombs, forts and standing stones scattered around this mysterious landscape.
+Enjoy stunning views of Lough Gur and soak up the history of the area, from its ancient burial mounds and megalithic tombs, to its forts and standing stones that remain scattered around the mysterious landscape.

-The locals even claim that the King of the Fairies lives on the Hill of Knockadoon.
-Find out more about the ancient settlements, people and stories of this fascinating region at the crannog-shaped Lough Gur Visitor Centre.
+Immerse yourself in the local legends like the King of the Fairies that lives on the Hill of Knockadoon.
+To find out more about the rich history of Lough Gur, don't forget to stop by the crannog-shaped Lough Gur Visitor Centre.

-The Ballyhoura Way is a 90km route that forms part of the famous O’Sullivan Beara Trail, the infamous route that Domhnall Cam Ó Súileabháin Bhéara and his entire clan used to flee their enemies after the Battle of Kinsale.
-Starting at Limerick Junction train station, the walk takes in Liscarroll Castle and there’s even a donkey sanctuary on the way, if you fancy a well-earned break.
+Follow the 90km Ballyhoura Way route that forms part of the famous O’Sullivan Beara Trail and walk in the footsteps of Domhnall Cam Ó Súileabháin Bhéara and his entire clan, who used the route to flee their enemies after the Battle of Kinsale.
+Starting at Limerick Junction train station, the trail includes sites such as Liscarroll Castle and even a donkey sanctuary on the way, if you fancy a well-earned break.

-For added excitement, try some off-road cycling on the Ballyhoura Mountain Bike Trail Network.
+For added excitement, try some off-road cycling on the Ballyhoura Mountain Bike Trails.
 From testing forest road climbs to boardwalk sections, there are five loops to choose from depending on how adventurous you’re feeling.

-Just a half hour from Limerick City, the heritage town of Adare on the banks of the River Maigue is a required stop on any tour of Limerick.
+Just a half-hour drive from Limerick City, the heritage town of Adare on the banks of the River Maigue is a required stop on any tour of Limerick.
 It’s a postcard perfect village that has no shortage of attractions.